kgateway-dev/kgateway/docs/content/guides/security/waf/_index.md

        SecRule REQUEST_HEADERS:User-Agent "scammer2" "deny,status:403,id:108,phase:1,msg:'blocked scammer2'"
    ```

-4. Update the `Gateway` or `VirtualService` resource to refer to the configmap for your WAF filter configuration.
-The following example does not set the `dataMapKey` field for the configmap rule set.
-Therefore, all key-value pairs in the configmap `data` section are sorted by key and applied in sorted key order.
+4. Update the `Gateway` or `VirtualService` resource to refer to the ConfigMap for your WAF filter configuration.
+The following example does not set the `dataMapKey` field for the ConfigMap rule set.
+Therefore, all key-value pairs in the ConfigMap `data` section are sorted by key and applied in sorted key order.
 In this case the rule for `wafruleset.conf` is applied first, followed by the rule for `wafruleset2.conf`.

    ```bash
    kubectl edit gateway -n gloo-system gateway-proxy